jmertic/committee-gallery/README.md

 Many of our LF Project use the 'Persons' post type to display the list of members of a given committee on the project website.
 As committee management is done in LFX, keeping the website up to date requires manually synchronization to keep accurate.
 While committee member changes are usually only a few times a month, we do see headshots, titles, and bios change from time to time as well and those don't get synced.

-The purpose of this project is to enable pulling the committee member list and member information and displaying using the same HTML used on the LF project websites.
-Currently we have two templates supported:
+The purpose of this project is to enable pulling the committee member list and member information and displaying using the same HTML used on the LF project websites or in use in other embeds or visuals such as slidedecks.
+Currently we have three renders supported:

-- [default](https://github.com/jmertic/committee-gallery/blob/main/_layouts/default.html) is the HTML layout used by most LF project websites from 2021 or earlier.
+- [oldsite](https://github.com/jmertic/committee-gallery/blob/main/_includes/default.html) is the HTML layout used by most LF project websites from 2021 or earlier.
-- [newsite](https://github.com/jmertic/committee-gallery/blob/main/_layouts/newsite.html) is for LF project websites from 2022 and newer.
+- [newsite](https://github.com/jmertic/committee-gallery/blob/main/_includes/newsite.html) is for LF project websites from 2022 and newer.
-- [slidedeck](https://github.com/jmertic/committee-gallery/blob/main/_layouts/slidedeck.html) is for including a committee headshot list in a slidedeck.
+- [slidedeck](https://github.com/jmertic/committee-gallery/blob/main/_includes/slidedeck.html) is for including a committee headshot list in a slidedeck. (default option)

+Additionally, there are five filters available:

+- all - returns all rows
+- alternates - returns all records with Voting Status = 'Alternative Voting Rep'
+- staff - returns all records with Role = 'LF Staff'
+- voting - returns all records with Voting Status = 'Voting Rep'
+- voting-and-alternates - returns all records with Voting Status = 'Voting Rep' or 'Alternative Voting Rep'

-Issues are always welcome, as well as pull requests to fix issues or add new templates.
+Issues are always welcome, as well as pull requests to fix issues or add new renders or filters.

 ## Adding a committee